 We saw before that Herod tried to protect John the Baptist because he wanted to hear more about God but, as we see here, Satan was at work as well.
 At this party, Herod made a promise expecting to give away money and riches but instead was forced to make a choice for good or evil.
 Herod had heard about the things of God and, instead of repenting and sending Herodias back to her husband, kept her around.
 We all have that same choice to make when confronted with the truth about God and our choice has consequences.

-The king was greatly distressed, but because of his oaths and his dinner guests, he did not want to refuse her.
-So he immediately sent an executioner with orders to bring John's head.
-The man went, beheaded John in the prison, and brought back his head on a platter.
-He presented it to the girl, and she gave it to her mother.
-On hearing of this, John's disciples came and took his body and laid it in a tomb.
+Herod was appalled; but out of regard for the oaths he had sworn before his dinner guests, he did not want to break his word to her.
+So the king immediately sent a soldier from his personal guard with orders to bring Yochanan's head.
+The soldier went and beheaded Yochanan in the prison, brought his head on a platter, and gave it to the girl; and the girl gave it to her mother.
+When Yochanan's talmidim heard of it, they came and took the body and laid it in a grave.

 Now, we see the details of John the Baptist's death.
 The king had boasted in his pride and ordered the death of John.
 We see that he did not want to do it but, as it is with sin, one thing leads to another.

-The apostles gathered around Jesus and reported to him all they had done and taught.
-Then, because so many people were coming and going that they did not even have a chance to eat, he said to them, 'Come with me by yourselves to a quiet place and get some rest.'
+Those who had been sent out rejoined Yeshua and reported to him all they had done and taught.
+There were so many people coming and going that they couldn't even take time to eat, so he said to them, "Come with me by yourselves to a place where we can be alone, and you can get some rest."

 When the apostles returned to Jesus they were excited to report all that had happened.
 We have to ask ourselves whether we are excited, like the apostles, about what God is doing in and through us.
 If we are not excited, then, we may not be doing what He has planned for us.
 We also see that Jesus urged them to spend time alone with Him and that is something that we all need.

-So they went away by themselves in a boat to a solitary place.
-But many who saw them leaving recognized them and ran on foot from all the towns and got there ahead of them.
-When Jesus landed and saw a large crowd, he had compassion on them, because they were like sheep without a shepherd.
-So he began teaching them many things.
+They went off by themselves to an isolated spot; but many people, seeing them leave and recognizing them, ran ahead on foot from all the towns and got there first.
+When Yeshua came ashore, he saw a huge crowd.
+Filled with compassion for them, because they were like sheep without a shepherd, he began teaching them many things.

 They left expecting a little peace and quiet but were met by a crowd looking for help.
 We see that they put aside their plans and had compassion on the crowd.
 We may ask ourselves if we would do the same thing or do we get upset when people interfere with our plans.
 We may also ask how they could show compassion when they were so tired.
 We see that it is only by and through Jesus that they were able to put their needs and plans aside for the good of others.
 As Christians, we have to do this continually in hopes of teaching people about Jesus.